stratacommons/stratacommons.github.io/docs/organizer_admin_faq/forum.md

 parent: Organizer Admin FAQ
 ---

-# How to help your owners access the Forum.
+# Forum access for owners.

 *We have owners who want to join the StrataCommons Forum.
 How do we do this?*